New Zealand Flag Premium Woven Fabric

-Premium Quality & The Most Heavy Duty NZ Flag (union jack), Professionally made, New Zealand flag standard size 1800x900mm (6'x3').
+Premium Woven Fabric & The Most Heavy Duty NZ Flag (union jack), Professionally made, New Zealand flag standard size 1800x900mm (6'x3').
 How can we guarantee that our NZ flags last longer than the others on the market?

 - Professionally screen printed - vivid colors & fade resistant - the colours will last for 2-3 years with no colour fading